Website promotion: Black Hat SEO and White Hat SEO

 But is this true regardless of the purpose of such a tactic?

 What we mean: Suppose you have a small industry that produces Easter candles.
-A few months before Easter, you thought about and decided to build an online store to sell as many candles as possible.
+A few months before Easter, you thought about and decided to build an eCommerce to sell as many candles as possible.

 If you were approaching a white hat SEO, you would most likely be told that you cannot get such high organic traffic to search engines in such a limited amount of time, to have the sales growth you want.